 i.
 Conservatives have popularized the myth that Black victimization goes mostly ignored by the media and progressive advocates, an assumption which has never been proven.
 According to an NCBI study published in 2010, there is no consistent data to show any racial bias in reporting crimes.
 This could possibly mean that there needs to be more research done, but from the available data we have, its results are inconclusive (Bjornstrom, E. E., Kaufman, R. L., Peterson, R. D., & Slater, M. D., 2010).

 There should be a separate conversation about workers earning a living wage and taxing corporations who outsource jobs.
 Economics is an incredibly complex subject that requires careful analysis.
 The way some politicians frame issues like these are sometimes meant to present a false narrative to increase consumer spending; Keynesian stimulus policies are like this.
-There pushed more by politicians because rather than the government spends its money to recover a failing economy they’ll try to use its consumers.
+There pushed more by politicians because rather than the government spending its money to recover a failing economy they instead try to rally its consumers; but I digress.

 Systemic Racism & Breakdown of Families